Who will be arranging your shelf?

 Revenues and data – How much are you willing to give?

-Another important thing is that when joining a network, you give up on a substantial chunk of your in-store advertising revenues because you share it with the network owner and the other stores.
-In fact you don’t really know what part of your potential revenues you are not getting as it’s not transparent and the network holds all the information.
+Another important thing is that when joining a network, you give up on a substantial chunk of your in-store advertising revenue because you share it with the network owner and the other stores.
+In fact you don’t really know what part of your potential revenue you are not getting as it’s not transparent and the network holds all the information.

 Not only that the network knows what budgets it gets from the brands, how it is split between the stores, and what products they are promoting (their bid price etc.) it also holds your customers shopping data as it is embedded in your website and monitors everything – who bought what, prices, habits etc.